Carvaile History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
-The Carvaile family lived in Northumberland.
-The name is taken from the family's place of residence prior to the Norman Conquest of England in 1066, in Carvile, Normandy.
+The name Carvaile reached English shores for the first time with the ancestors of the Carvaile family as they migrated following the Norman Conquest of 1066.
+The Carvaile family lived in Norfolk.
+The name is taken from the family's place of residence prior to the Norman Conquest of England in 1066, in Carville, Normandy.

 Early Origins of the Carvaile family

 The surname Carvaile was first found in Norfolk.